colyseus/docs/docs/builtin-rooms/lobby.md

-# Built-in Lobby Room
+# Built-in room &raquo; Lobby Room

 !!!
-Warning "Lobby room will change on Colyseus 1.0.0"
+Warning "Client-side API for lobby room will change on Colyseus 1.0.0"
     The built-in lobby room currently relies on sending messages to notify clients about available rooms.
 When `@filter()` becomes stable, the LobbyRoom is going to use the state instead.

 ## Server-side